Why It Works

 Its origins are still up for debate.
 Its namesake, General Zuo Zongtang, almost certainly never tasted the dish before his death in 1885 and, as Lee discovers, his descendants—many of whom still reside in the General's hometown of Xiangyin—don't recognize the dish as a family heirloom, or even as particularly Chinese, for that matter.

-As my friend Francis Lam reported in this fantastic piece on the origins of General Tso's chicken, Ed Schoenfeld, proprietor of New York's Red Farm and one of the world's experts on Chinese-American cuisine, traces its origins to Chef Peng Jia, a Hunanese chef who fled to Taiwan after the 1949 revolution.
+As my friend Francis Lam reported in this fantastic piece on the origins of General Tso's chicken, the late Ed Schoenfeld, proprietor of New York's Red Farm and one of the world's experts on Chinese-American cuisine, traced its origins to Chef Peng Jia, a Hunanese chef who fled to Taiwan after the 1949 revolution.
 Made with un-battered large chunks of dark meat chicken tossed in a tart sauce, it was more savory than sweet.
 It wasn't until a New York-based chef, T.T.
 Wang, learned the recipe from Peng in Taiwan, brought it back, added a crispy deep-fried coating and sugar to the sauce, and changed the name to General Ching's that it stuck, eventually making its way onto Chinese menus across the country and the globe.
 It's so popular that there's an entire feature length film on its origins.

 It makes sense: As Lee says, we Americans like our food sweet, we like it fried, and man, do we love chicken.